 6. Incident Data

 Comment: One comment notes that the numbers of fatalities stated in the NPR do not reflect the increased fatality rate of recent years.
-Although the 171 reported fatalities involving bath seats from 1983 through 2008 represents an average of 6.6 reported deaths per year over the 26 year period, an analysis of the most recent years for which there is complete data (1998 through 2007) shows an average of 9.7 reported deaths per year—nearly 50 percent more than stated.
+Although the 171 reported fatalities involving bath seats from 1983 through 2008 represents an average of 6.6 reported deaths per year over the 26 year period, an analysis of the most recent years for which there is Start Printed Page 31695complete data (1998 through 2007) shows an average of 9.7 reported deaths per year—nearly 50 percent more than stated.
 The commenter notes that, in comparison, baby bath tubs (a popular alternative) showed an average fatality rate of only 1.7 deaths per year during this same time period.

 Response: Some fatalities in recent years involved older products.
 Caution should be used in any analysis since this product, its standards, and markets have changed significantly over the years.
 Comparisons between bath seats and infant bath tubs are not straightforward due to differences in the product and target population.
 Also, incidents are voluntarily reported and represent a minimum count.
 An updated memorandum of incident data was provided as part of the briefing package for the final rule.

 7. Risks Related to Bath Seats and Risks Related to Bath Tubs